Custer State Park

-Custer State Park is a South Dakota State Park and wildlife reserve in the Black Hills, United States.
-The park is South Dakota's largest and first state park, named after Lt.
-Colonel George Armstrong Custer.
+Custer State Park is a South Dakota State Park and wildlife reserve in the Black Hills of the United States.
+Located in Custer County, the park is South Dakota's first and largest state park, named after Lieutenant Colonel George Armstrong Custer.
 The park covers an area of over 71000 acre of varied terrain including rolling prairie grasslands and rugged mountains.

 The park is home to a herd of 1,500 bison.
 Elk, coyotes, mule deer, white tailed deer, mountain goats, prairie dogs, bighorn sheep, river otters, pronghorn, cougars, and feral burros also inhabit the park.
-The park is known for its scenery, its scenic drives (Needles Highway and the wildlife loop), with views of the bison herd and prairie dog towns.
+The park is known for its scenery, hiking (including the South Dakota Centennial Trail), its scenic drives (Needles Highway and the wildlife loop), with views of the bison herd and prairie dog towns.
 This park is easily accessible by road from Rapid City.
 Other nearby attractions are Wind Cave National Park, Mount Rushmore, Jewel Cave National Monument, Crazy Horse Memorial, and Badlands National Park.

 History

 The area originally started out as sixteen sections, but was later changed into one block of land because of the challenges of the terrain.
 The park began to grow rapidly in the 1920s and gained new land.
 During the 1930s the Civilian Conservation Corps built miles of roads, laid out parks and campgrounds, and built three dams that set up a future of water recreation at the park.
 In 1964 an additional 22900 acre were added to the park.